 A.T.
-Still University of Health Sciences' Drug and Alcohol Abuse Prevention Program (DAAPP) consists of two policies, one impacting employees and one impacting students.
+Still University of Health Sciences' Drug and Alcohol Misuse Prevention Program (DAMPP) consists of two policies, one impacting employees and one impacting students.
 This general order is the controlling policy for employees.
-The Drug and Alcohol Abuse Prevention (DAAP) policy section of the (ATSU) Student Handbook is the controlling policy for students. .Additionally, this general order outlines policy promoting a drug-free and alcohol-free workplace to maintain a safe and healthy work environment for all employees.
+The Drug and Alcohol Misuse Prevention (DAMP) policy section of the ATSU Student Handbook is the controlling policy for students.
+Additionally, this general order outlines policy promoting a drug-free and alcohol-free workplace to maintain a safe and healthy work environment for all employees.

-Alcoholism and drug abuse affect not only the individual, but also disrupts the lives of family, friends, co-workers, neighbors, and anyone else with whom the person associates.
+Alcohol and drug use disorder affect not only the individual, but also disrupt the lives of family, friends, co-workers, neighbors, and anyone else with whom the person associates.
 Even before there are symptoms of physical deterioration, other detrimental indicators including marital problems, impaired relationships with children, loss of friends, loss of job, and legal problems may surface.
 Depression, learning and memory problems, and/or impaired thinking and judgment may be present.
 The goal of this policy is to help chemically impaired employees recognize and receive treatment for their impairment, delineate a confidential process for reporting and assessing suspected chemical impairment, provide an effective intervention process, and facilitate rehabilitation and re-entry into the workplace.